The Two Synod Solution

 or agency of that Primary Synod

-(Westminster or Auburn) within
+(Westminster or Auburn) with which

 Proposed Amendments